data-system-proclog-maa/procurement-processor/README.md

 # procurement-processor
-This project consolidates a multi-step data processing workflow for Monthly Data Processing (previously a Monthly Loogbook for Excel) in Power BI for Procurement and Logistic Division MAA Group.
+This project consolidates a multi-step data processing workflow for Monthly Data Processing (previously a Monthly Logbook for Excel) in Power BI for Procurement and Logistic Division MAA Group.

 ## Folder Structure
 ```